Top 4 reasons your residents want to report rent payments to credit bureaus

 Over 60% of Americans under the age of 35 are still renting.
 So the majority of young adults gearing up to make those big life purchases will be on the lookout for opportunities to add to their score.
 There might never be a more convenient way to hit this goal than rent payment reporting.
 The process is shockingly simple: opt-in, pay rent as usual, and watch their credit score improve.

-Best-in-class rental credit reporting providers will report rent payments to credit bureaus the day after the payment has been verified.
+Best-in-class rent reporting services will report rent payments to credit bureaus the day after the payment has been verified.
 Then it usually takes about two weeks for the credit bureaus to update the resident’s credit report.

 People will work on their credit score for years, applying for credit cards and opening new tradelines, only to see a minor uptick.
 However, studies show residents who opt-in to report rent payments to credit bureaus, see their credit scores increase by an average of 29 points after just two months.